AbsaOSS/living-doc-generator/DEVELOPER.md

 ---
 ## Code Coverage

-This project uses [pytest-cov](https://pypi.org/project/pytest-cov/) plugin to generate test coverage reports.
+This project uses the [pytest-cov](https://pypi.org/project/pytest-cov/) plugin to generate test coverage reports.
-The objective of the project is to achieve a minimal score of 80 %.
+The objective of the project is to achieve a score of at least 80%.
 We do exclude the `tests/` file from the coverage report.

 To generate the coverage report, run the following command:
 ```shell